EpicWebs/toptrumps/README.md

 - Add more animations to make it feel like the cards are battling.
 - Add additional cards via the admin area.
 - Add a computer AI that randomly selects a skill after you have selected a skill.
+- Open up the API endpoints so that the data could be used for an app or some other front end.

 _When refreshing the page a new game will be created._